 The second is down low along the jawline, where there are veins called the anterior jugular veins that branch out from one of the larger veins in the neck called the external jugular vein.
 Injury to the anterior jugular vein should be avoided as it will result in unnecessary bleeding into the neck that may compromise your results.
-When fat removal of the neck is performed accurately, the improvements in neck contour are excellent.
+When elimination of neck fullness is performed accurately, the improvements in neck contour are excellent.

 Tightening of the neck muscles

 At elimination of neck fullness, the tightening of the neck muscles includes a draped platysma that spans through the entire neck extending from one sternocleidomastoid muscle to the other.
 Tightening of this muscle is routinely performed as it is approached from the lateral neck an incision made behind the ear.

 The incision behind the ear allows for the lifting of the lateral neck skin up to the lateral edge of the platysma which is identified along the medial border of the sternocleidomastoid muscle.
 Sutures are utilized to tighten the lateral edge of the platysma muscles.